Colts: Chris Ballard and Frank Reich in trouble if Indy blows it in 2020?

 In his latest piece for The Athletic, reporter Stephen Holder (who covers Indy) brought up some interesting questions about the future of general manger Chris Ballard and head coach Frank Reich if the team falls short of expectations in 2020.

-“Ballard’s team is no longer in a rebuild,” wrote Holder.
+"“Ballard’s team is no longer in a rebuild,” wrote Holder.
 “It was an unsightly mess when he was hired, and it’s hard to hold that 4-12 record from his first season against him.
 It was a season played without Andrew Luck and with a roster intentionally torn down to the studs.
-But major upgrades in 2018, ’19 and ’20 were made in the pursuit of results.”
+But major upgrades in 2018, ’19 and ’20 were made in the pursuit of results.”“The results, at least from Sunday, included the defense forcing only a lone incompletion from Jacksonville quarterback Gardner Minshew and a team that lost its second consecutive game to the AFC South cellar dwellers in as many outings (dating back to Week 17 of last season),” he continued."

 Holder makes a great point there in insinuating that Indianapolis’ undeniably talented roster needs to start showing it’s capable of winning together.
 A string of high-profile offseason additions, including trading for DeForest Buckner and signing the likes of Philip Rivers and Xavier Rhodes, coupled with a stellar showing in the NFL Draft over the last three years, has put Ballard and Reich under the most pressure since their respective tenures started.